-Following the meet, the Chief Judge will send the original scored worksheets, the completed Era Fashion Judges Record, the Score Sheet, the Evaluation Sheet on Apprentice Judges, the Fashion Judging Results, and photos to the Era Fashion Committee Chairperson.
-The originals will be retained by the Era Fashion Committee Chairperson for 3 years.
+Following the meet, the Chief Judge will send the original scored worksheets, the completed Era Fashion Judges Record, the Score Sheet, the Evaluation Sheet on Apprentice Judges, the Fashion Judging Results and photos to the Era Fashion Committee Chairperson.
+The original judging worksheets and records will be retained by the Era Fashion Committee Chairperson for 3 years.